 Of particular importance in this case is a clause in the mitigation inspection forms which the Asseffs allege indicates that the verification provided by the form is valid for up to five years, if no material changes are made to the structure.
 The Asseffs alleged that their insurer began re-inspecting their properties without cause, before five years had elapsed following the submission of the mitigation verification inspection forms.
 They also alleged that after the properties had been reinspected, they lost many of the windstorm loss mitigation credits that had previously been awarded to them.
 The Asseffs sought declaratory relief for themselves and for the class of plaintiffs that they claimed to represent.
 They wanted the court to declare that the mitigation verification inspection forms and their terms must be incorporated into the insurance policies for their properties and that their insurer must honor the mitigation forms and inspection results on their properties for five years unless there had been a material change to the property.
 The trial court had dismissed the Asseffs’ case and they appealed it.
 The result on appeal was that the appeals court upheld the trial court’s ruling that the case should be dismissed because the Appellants, the Asseffs, have not exhausted the administrative remedies that are available to them.

 Insurance companies sometimes do things that are contrary to the contracts that their insureds have with them.
 In some situations, this includes removing premium discounts without cause.
-If you are concerned about something that your insurer has done, you should speak to an experienced Florida property damage insurance claims attorney.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgoby dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].